 Sadly, the number of teenagers in foster care across the UK is rising, and so we’re urging more compassionate and committed people to come forward and give them the stability they deserve during these critical years.

-We all know that teenagers can sometimes be a handful.
-For many young people in care it’s doubly so because, in addition to their hormones, they've likely experienced abuse, neglect and adverse childhood life experiences.
+We all know that teenagers can sometimes be a challenge.
+For many young people in care it’s doubly so because, in addition to their hormones, they’ve likely experienced abuse, neglect and adverse childhood life experiences.
 They can be angry, frustrated, lonely or scared, and more than ever need stability and support to keep them on track, especially in these critical years as they reach adulthood and independence.

 This makes it sound like really hard work.
 Strangely, however, we’ve learned that in many ways, fostering teenagers can be less challenging than fostering children.
 How come?
-Because they’re often in full-time education and have a higher degree of independence, so needless physical supervision, including many of the tasks involved in day-to-day living.
-Without all this to worry about, foster parents can get on with the important job of providing support and stability through life and schooling, helping them make the most out of their potential.
+Because they’re often in full-time education and have a higher degree of independence, so need less physical supervision, including many tasks involved in day-to-day living.

 Fostering pay for caring for teenagers